celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/broomer/brooms.rst

 [BROOMER]_

     This is our most popular model.

     A modern construction means it's inexpensive.

 [BROOMER]_

-    Yet it has a Bronze name tag on the handle.
+    Even so, it has a Bronze name tag on the handle.
 We can engrave that for you for a small extra charge.

     Only 25 coins.

 Chat 6
 ------